Ram-1998/live-worldmap-visualization/README.md

 Corresponding to every data a circle is plotted on the map whose location depends on the co-ordinates of the tweet and the radius is a function of the number of followers.

 ![Image of Twitter Live Data Visualization](live-worldmap.jpeg)

+The above image is a still form the app.

 ## Technologies Used